 Stanleys are a four-piece indie band from Wigan.
 Formed in 2017 and influenced by a wide range of music, ranging from 60’s guitar music to 90’s Britpop, the band is composed of Tom Concannon (Vocals), Jake Dorsman (Guitars), Harry Ivory (Bass) and Rob Hilton (Drums and Vocals).
 The band first got together when the guys met at Winstanley College, although Jake, Harry and Rob had been jamming together since high school.

-Their early demo tracks got airtime in 2018 on the BBC Introducing shows on BBC Radio Manchester and BBC Radio Merseyside and they played live in the studio on the Dave Sweetmore Show on Revolution Radio.
+Their early demo tracks from 2018 got airtime on the BBC Introducing shows on BBC Radio Manchester and BBC Radio Merseyside.
+They played live in the studio on the Dave Sweetmore Show on Revolution Radio.
 Even more impressively, the band also got their first US air play with their song ‘The Martyr’ on California’s KX 93.5 FM that same year.

 How did The Old Courts support the band?

-Stanleys first played at The Old Courts on 21st September 2018, at one of our Friday Night Live events.
-Friday Night Live is a night of live music which showcases the best bands from the local area, as well as spotlights up and coming talent, programmed by Lindsey Holding.
-Since then, Stanleys have headlined loads of our FNL nights and have opened for Shaun Ryder when he took part in one of our ‘An Audience With…’ events.
+Stanleys first played at The Old Courts on 21st September 2018, at one of our Friday Night Live (FNL) events – showcasing the best bands from the local area, as well as spotlights up and coming talent, programmed by The Old Court Music Programmer – Lindsey Holding.
+Since then, the Stanleys have headlined loads of our FNL nights and have opened for Shaun Ryder when he took part in one of our ‘An Audience With…’ events.